methodistsmab/iS2C2/README.md

 ## Update

-**[2025.07.22]** The current iS2C2 supports S2C2 with LLM interpretation, LIANA+ with LLM interpretation, and NicheNet with LLM interpretation.
-The current version supports single-cell and spatial transcriptomics data for both human and mouse samples, and will generate 3 hypotheses for each cell-cell communication prediction
+**[2024.12.22]** The current iS2C2 supports S2C2 with LLM interpretation, LIANA+ with LLM interpretation, and NicheNet with LLM interpretation.
+The current version supports single-cell and spatial transcriptomics data for both human and mouse samples, and will generate 3 hypotheses for each cell-cell communication prediction.

 ---